pranavpeter2050/community/README.md

 - the `getPosts()` methos not working as desired inside `onActivated()` hook.
 So for time-being placed back inside the `created()` hook in HomePage.vue. `activated()` taught in this [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21110176#overview).
 - When the Notification was closed, the code did not console.log the messaged as expected.
 Refernce [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21110238)
 - The "app Install Banner" is not showing when visiting the Firebase Prod [app](https://community-9b01c.web.app).
+- The fallback for *Camera access denied* i.e. Uploading an image instead is not working.
+Will need to check that later.

 ## Reference